AonCyberLabs/MAM-Security-Checklist/README.md

   </tr>
   <tr>
     <td>14</td>
-    <td>Validate that the offline/online authentication routines within wrapped application match that of the MAM agent</td>
+    <td>Validate that the offline/online authentication routines within the wrapped applications match that of the MAM agent</td>
   </tr>
   <tr>
     <td>15</td>